-Through working with many charities I can see a tangible way if we are constantly choosing virtual mechanisms.
-Will the touch of a hand how for many people it is difficult to connect face to face.
-Although we are all technically the feeling a heartbeat become a lost memory? same (human beings), many choose to live in a Will the only constant be the tapping sound of physical vacuum, void of human contact sharing a text being created - no words just ringtones, only virtual fantasies and tagging virtual friends message indications and all at no cost! never really checking to see if the subject matter is of interest.
+Through working with many charities I can see how for many people it is difficult to connect face to face.
+Although we are all technically the same (human beings), many choose to live in a physical vacuum, void of human contact sharing only virtual fantasies and tagging virtual friends never really checking to see if the subject matter is of interest.